UsabilityEngineering/TaskMasters/README.md

 # Phase 1: Requirements Gathering

-* Executive Summary of methods,
+## Executive Summary

-* data gathered,
-* and most important outcomes
+* Researched into methods of data collection and decided on online survey and contextual inquiry.
+* Prepared an online survey and questionaire to determine what is important to the user for our design.
+* Gathered information using our online survey and contextual inquiry on participants

 [Full phase 1 report](phase1/)